+Proposal No. 3.
+Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 3, to grant discretionary authority to the Board of Directors to the Certificate of Incorporation to increase the number of authorized shares of all classes of stock from 112,600,000 to 172,600,000 and the number of authorized shares of common stock from 112,500,000 to 172,500,000 at any time on or prior to the date of the 2022 Annual Meeting of Stockholders.
+The affirmative vote of the holders of a majority of the outstanding shares of our common stock entitled to vote on the proposal will be required to approve the Amendment.
+Abstentions and broker non-votes will have the same effect as a vote against Proposal No. 3.

 Proposal No. 4.
-Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 4 regarding the ratification of the selection of WithumSmith+Brown PC ("Withum") as the Company's independent registered public accounting firm for the year ending December 31, 2020.
-The affirmative vote of the holders of a majority of the shares of our common stock present via the live webcast or represented by proxy and entitled to vote on the proposal will be required to ratify the selection of Withum.
+Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 4, to approve an Amendment to the Celsion Corporation 2018 Stock Incentive Plan.
+The affirmative vote of the holders of a majority of the shares of our common stock present via the live webcast or represented by proxy and entitled to vote on the proposal will be required to approve the Amendment.
 Abstentions will have the same effect as a vote against Proposal No. 4.

-Proposal No. 5.
-Stockholders may vote "FOR" or "AGAINST" or may "ABSTAIN" on Proposal No. 5, to approve an Amendment to the Celsion Corporation 2018 Stock Incentive Plan.
-The affirmative vote of the holders of a majority of the shares of our common stock present via the live webcast or represented by proxy and entitled to vote on the proposal will be required to approve the Amendment.
-Abstentions will have the same effect as a vote against Proposal No. 5.
-Broker non-votes will have no effect on Proposal No. 5.
+Broker non-votes will have no effect on Proposal No. 4.